Career Definition for a Radiology Science Professional

 Nuclear Medicine Technologist

 Nuclear medicine technologists conduct diagnostic imaging on patients to whom they've given radioactive drugs so that affected tissue is highlighted on the scanned image.
 They are responsible for patient care during the procedure, operation of the scanning machine, and maintenance of relevant records; scanned images are given to a physician for evaluation.
 Nuclear medicine technologists can get a job with at least an associate's degree in nuclear medicine technology.
 Those with a related degree in another field can complete a 1-year certificate program to meet common education requirements for employment.
 A license is required by some states; regulations and requirements vary by state.
 Professional certification is also available.
-Jobs for nuclear medicine technologists are expected to increase 2% from 2014-2024, per the BLS.
-The median salary of nuclear medicine technologists was $73,360 in 2015, according to the BLS.
+Jobs for nuclear medicine technologists are expected to increase by 10% from 2016-2026, per the BLS.
+The median salary of nuclear medicine technologists was $75,660 in 2017, according to the BLS.